 Testing Push Notifications for Published iOS Apps

+2. Select the Install via AppStore feature and the desired iOS device on the App Live Dashboard.
 Once the device loads, open the App Store and log in using the Apple ID and Two-factor authentication.

-The Facebook App is directly downloaded from App Store and tested for Push Notifications on a real iPhone 12.
+3. Once signed in, search and install the app to be tested from the App Store; For instance, Instagram will be directly downloaded from App Store and ready to be tested for Push Notifications on a real iPhone 13.

 Note: Users will be prompted to enter the password of their Apple ID before downloading any particular app directly from AppStore.
 This is a mandatory step.

-Testing on real iOS devices is unarguably the best way to validate any functionality for iOS apps as it helps yield accurate test results.
+Testing on real iOS devices is the best way to validate any functionality for iOS apps, as it helps yield accurate test results.
 Testing push notifications across real iOS devices will help teams evaluate the functionality and appearance of notifications on a wide range of iPhones and iPads in a hassle-free manner.
 The illustration above will help developers or individual testers easily execute push notification testing on real iOS devices.